roundyyy/YouTube-Reverse-Player/README.md

 A: Typically, no. If you installed VLC with the default settings, python-vlc should find it automatically.
 If you installed VLC in a non-standard location, you may need to copy libvlc.dll and plugins/ into the same folder as this script or reinstall VLC to its default location.

 **Q: What if ffmpeg is not found?**
 A: Install FFmpeg or copy its executable into the project folder.
 If on Windows, ensure ffmpeg.exe is in the same folder or in your PATH.
+Tutorial : [tutorial](https://phoenixnap.com/kb/ffmpeg-windows)

 **Q: Can I keep the reversed .mp4 file permanently?**
 A: Yes—check the box "Do not delete reversed video" in the app.
 Otherwise, it's deleted when you close the program.